The 20 Greatest Matches in the FIFA World Cup History - Part II (1958-1974)

 Netherlands 1-2 West Germany, July 7th 1974, Munich, Germany - final

-With just a minute after kickoff, when the Germans hadn’t even touched the ball, the Dutch captain Johan Cruyff rushed through the opposing defense and was fouled inside the penalty area by Bayern München’s Uli Hoeneß.
+With just a minute after kickoff, when the Germans hadn’t even touched the ball, the Dutch captain Johan Cruyff rushed through the opposing defense and was fouled inside the box by Bayern München’s Uli Hoeneß.
 Johan Neeskens took the penalty and put the Oranje in front.
-Still in shock, the hosts tried to recover but only managed to shoot twice against the Dutch before the 25th minute, both badly delivered by the legend Paul Breitner.
+Still in shock, the hosts tried to recover but only managed to shoot twice against the Dutch goal before the 25th minute, both badly delivered by the legend Paul Breitner.

 In the second half, the Dutch attacked from the first to the last minute, leaving many spaces for the German counterattacks.
 Gerd Müller scored again, but was denied by the linesman flagging him offside.
 Johan Neeskens had a clear chance in the dying minutes, but his volley was saved by the great Sepp Maier, who was playing one of the best games of his career.